 Phone Number: 800-637-7439

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
-It is also unlikely Southwest would sue you for a debt you may not owe or they cannot validate.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
+It is also unlikely SWC would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 March 3, 2017.
 On behalf of our client, Lemberg Law recently filed a complaint in U.S. District Court, Southern District of Florida.
 The case, against Southwest Credit Systems, charges the company with violating federal law and state law.
 It asks for $500 to $1,500 per call in Telephone Consumer Protection Act statutory damages, $1,000 in Fair Debt Collection Practices Act (FDCPA) statutory damages, plus other relief.

 Our client says that SCS begin calling his cell phone about a debt owed by his father-in-law.
 When he answered the phone, he heard a period of silence followed by an automated click, at which point the call was transferred to a SCS operator.
 The silence and the click we’re both clues that he was receiving a robocall.
 Our client says that he never gave his consent for SCS to call his cell phone.
 Moreover, our client told SCS that they were calling him in error, and to please stop.
 Nevertheless, SCS continue to call him.